 I know the importance of creating an intimate environment that includes Mother Nature during the long winter months of the north.
-But, I only know these things because I’ve lived in northern climates for most of my life.
-During the 1980s, I lived in Anchorage and still carry the Alaskan spirit with me wherever I go.
+Moreover, I know because I’ve lived in northern climates for most of my life.
+For instance, during the 1980s, I lived in Anchorage and still carry the Alaskan spirit with me wherever I go.
 Oregon, which is my home State, is a northern climate too, but it’s milder than Canada or Alaska.

 Alaskan businesses wised up decades ago and routinely install full-spectrum lighting in their office buildings to help their employees and customers avoid seasonal affective disorder.
 Alternatively, it’s been my experience in Oregon that businesses are slow to get the point.
 But, full-spectrum lighting is not the only way to lower your risk for depression during the long winter months ahead.